The Benefits Of Sales & Operations Planning (S&OP)

 The balancing meeting brings together the supply and demand team to discuss any gaps identified between the unconstrained and constrained demand forecast.
 The team develops options, recommendations and goals to bring to the executive meeting for a decision.

-During our pilot month, our client identified a large order with a high likelihood of converting, but the conversion would have put the business beyond their supply capacity unless they acted immediately.
-The supply and demand team made the recommendation to start production so they could meet the customers lead time without hitting their capacity constraints expected in the next month.
 The executive team approved the early production, the order was received two weeks later and as a result of acting quickly they were able to meet customer demand at a faster-than-normal lead time.

 Executive Meeting